yomidevs/jmdict-yomitan/readme.md

 ## License

 The code in this repository is licensed under the MIT license.
 The released dictionaries are licensed under the [Creative Commons Attribution-ShareAlike Licence (V4.0)](https://creativecommons.org/licenses/by-sa/4.0/) that [JMdict is](https://www.edrdg.org/edrdg/licence.html).

+This repository uses the [JMdict/EDICT](https://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project) and [KANJIDIC](https://www.edrdg.org/wiki/index.php/KANJIDIC_Project) dictionary files.
+These files are the property of the [Electronic Dictionary Research and Development Group](https://www.edrdg.org/), and are used in conformance with the Group's licence.